Ellipsoid Volume Calculator

 What is the difference between an ellipsoid and a sphere?

 A sphere has three equal semi-axes (a = b = c = r).
 An ellipsoid has three semi-axes that may all differ.
-When a = b = c, you can use our sphere volume calculator instead.
+When a = b = c, you can use the sphere calculator instead.
 When a = b ≠ c, the shape is a spheroid (like an oblate or prolate planet).

 What units does this calculator use?